The Clippers have turned this series on its head, putting the Mavericks in serious jeopardy of NBA playoff infamy

-DALLAS — Had you returned Monday from 10 days on a deserted island and no internet, you probably wouldn’t have been surprised to learn that the Mavericks-Clippers playoff series was tied 2-2.
+Had you returned Monday from 10 days on a deserted island with no internet, you probably wouldn’t have been surprised to learn that the Mavericks-Clippers playoff series was tied 2-2.

 Had you next learned that the Clippers have outscored Dallas 448-429, an average of 4.75 points per game, you probably would make Los Angeles a slight favorite to win the series because two of the potential three remaining games are in Staples Center.